The Omen (2006 film): Production

 The film was greenlit in July 2005 with Dan McDermott attached to write and John Moore directing.
 McDermott was later denied a writing credit by the Writers Guild of America, as the screenplay was determined to be too similar to David Seltzer's script for the 1976 film.
 Instead, Seltzer received sole credit, despite being uninvolved with the remake's production.
 In an episode of the Scriptnotes podcast, screenwriter Craig Mazin cited this as an unusual outcome of the WGA's arbitration process.

 According to the feature commentary on the DVD, hosted by Moore, editor Dan Zimmerman, and producer Glenn Williamson, the search for Damien spanned Los Angeles, London and New York.
 In 2005 newcomer Seamus Davey-Fitzpatrick was cast in the part, with his screen test doubling as the movie's teaser trailer.

 Principal photography began on October 3, 2005, at Barrandov Studios in Prague, Czech Republic where the film was mostly shot.
 The "Jerusalem" scenes were filmed in Matera, Italy and some of the London scenes were shot in Herbert Park, Dublin.

 In May 2021, a scandal arose in Croatia after Split-Dalmatia County prefect Blaženko Boban confessed to the Minister of Tourism Nikolina Brnjac in front of the media that, in order to chase the film crew away, he deliberately staged a fire in Salona, which was to become the movie set for the scenes filmed in the country.
 He apparently did it because, in one scene, "Satan was supposed to come out of the tomb of Saint Domnius".
 Director John Moore told the media afterwards that the cost of relocation was US$500,000.
-After police announced that they are investigating the case, Boban denied the whole thing, claiming he that he had been joking.
+After police announced that they were investigating the case, Boban denied the whole thing, claiming that he had been joking.